Cigarette advertising in Indonesia: Regulation

 Per Article 46 of the Indonesian Broadcasting Law, cigarette advertisements are prohibited from showing cigarette packaging or smoking scenes, with the exception of the Peringatan: Merokok Membunuhmu (Warning: Smoking kills you) warning used by advertisements during 2013 to 2018, which features the image of a man smoking in front of skulls.
 It has been replaced ever since with image of a laryngeal cancer survivor underwent laryngectomy, due to presumed contradictive effect for promoting smoking.
 Until 2024, it says: Peringatan: Karena Merokok, Saya Terkena Kanker Tenggorokan, followed by a toll-free quitline number operated by the Ministry of Health.
 Mentioning the product as cigarettes is also prohibited, with the exception of warning messages that already mentioned the Indonesian word for smoking, merokok.
 This rule was technically violated by a Sukun Merah Wangi advertisement dated from early 2010s, of which was possibly only aired on certain local TV stations.
-The word kretek is not covered by this rule, and thus commonly used by the cigarette advertisements to refer their product type.
+The word kretek is not covered by this rule, and thus commonly used by the cigarette advertisements to refer their product type, such as "Djarum Super Kretek" or "Gudang Garam International Kretek".

 Cigarette advertisements are also prohibited from showing children, pregnant women, cartoon characters, cigarette recommendations or misleading words.
 The sizes of billboards are not allowed to be more than 72 m2.
 Advertisements of promotion strategies of cigarette companies are classified as "cigarette advertisements".
 In addition, cigarette advertisements must include a warning message shown on the cigarette package, per Indonesian Government Regulation number 109 of 2012.
 Such warning messages are shown at bottom or top position (also in the case of outdoor advertisements even before 2013), or after TV advertisements until the end of 2013 and returned since late 2024.
+Advertisements are prohibited from displaying cigarettes, cigarette and other tobacco product packs, the shape of cigarettes, tobacco product branding, or smoking in general.

 Street view in Singaraja, Bali, with a Djarum Super Compact Size advertisement in the far right, captured in 2005, reading: New!
 Djarum Super CS, kemasan gaul (the kemasan gaul means "(with) trendy packaging"), the advertisement itself was a mix of Indonesian and English.